 What You Need to Know about Mini IVF

 Mini IVF often attracts patients' interest because it uses less medication and costs less per treatment session than traditional in vitro fertilization.
 It may be recommended for certain patients, such as those with a low ovarian reserve, but it is not right for everyone.
-The knowledgeable fertility specialists at our Los Angeles, CA, area practice can provide an evaluation and help determine if mini IVF is the right treatment to help you conceive.
+The knowledgeable specialists at our Los Angeles, CA, fertility center can provide an evaluation and help determine if mini IVF is the right treatment to help you conceive.
 Drs.
 Marc Kalan and Nurit Winkler work closely with each patient at the Los Angeles Reproductive Center to meet their unique needs.

 What Is Mini IVF?